Tiendil/tiendil-org-content/content/posts/2023-12-22-two-years-writing-rfc-statistics/en.md

 ### Document structure

 The most famous documents of this kind: [classical RFC](https://en.wikipedia.org/wiki/Request_for_Comments), [Python Enhancement Proposal](https://en.wikipedia.org/wiki/Python_(programming_language)#Development), and others — are very formal.
-It is understandable, more responsibility leads to more formalities.
+It is understandable that more responsibility leads to more formalities.
 Writing internet standards or changing a programming language is no joke.

-But we, although we are a payment team, are not responsible for the future of all humanity and do not have hundreds of stakeholders.
+However, although we were a payment team, we were not responsible for the future of all humanity and did not have hundreds of stakeholders.
 Therefore, RFCs were initially introduced without a fixed structure.
-The main criterion was "the readers should understand the document".
+The main criterion was that "the readers should understand the document."

-We discussed several times the formalization of the RFC structure.
+Several times, we discussed the formalization of the RFC structure.
 We agreed that on our scale, the harm from tightening the screws would be greater than the benefit.

 In fact, after some practice, the general structure was applied without explicit standardization.
-Teammates look at each other's documents and adopt the best practices, but there is no requirement to follow a specific form.
+Teammates looked at each other's documents and adopted the best practices without special requirements to follow a specific form.

-For example, I am a little obsessed with the formal structure, but I do not require this from others.
-Quick preparation of structured documents is a separate skill that not everyone has, and not everyone wants to develop it.
+For example, I am a little obsessed with the formal structure, but I do not require it from others.
+Quick preparation of structured documents is a separate skill that not everyone has and not everyone wants to develop.
 We should not force people to learn such skills unless they absolutely need them.

 ### Examples of RFC topics